ryyppy/flow-guide/README.md

 # Runtastic Flow Style Guide

 This repository also contains the [style guide](styleguide/) we use for our flowtyped projects.
-Maybe you find it useful as a reference or as a base for your own internal styleset.
+Maybe you find it useful as a reference or as a starter for your own rules.

-We started this documentation as we are quite early `flow` adopters and didn't know of any proper resources to describe best practises.
-So we thought it would be a good idea to get the discussion going!
+We started this documentation as we are quite early `flow` adopters and aren't aware of any resources for best practises, so we thought it would be a good idea to get the discussion going!

 So if you have any input or questions, be free to open an issue!